What do we study?

 In addition to traditional molecular biology, cell biology and biochemical methods, we use state-of-the-art

-and McKusick-Nathans Institute of Genetic Medicine, Johns Hopkins School of Medicine.
+McKusick-Nathans Institute of Genetic Medicine and Department of Oncology, Johns Hopkins School of Medicine,

 Postdoctoral Fellows/Visiting Scholars